Leap Quantum Cloud Service#

-The Leap dashboard is the home for your Leap experience and contains a considerable amount of useful information.
+The dashboard is the home for your experience using the Leap service and contains a considerable amount of useful information.
 For example, you can manage your account settings and see the status of problems you have submitted, usage statistics, solver status, a summary of your account, and your active project and its associated API token.

 You might be a member of multiple projects, but the information displayed on the dashboard is only for the active project; for example, the solvers that have been assigned to the active project.

-Leap supports solvers in multiple regions (for example, North America and Europe).
+The Leap service supports solvers in multiple regions (for example, North America and Europe).
 The dashboard displays the solvers that are available by region.

 Note